Options after having Breast Implant Removal Surgery

 Learn more about our Team’s Top Melbourne based Specialist Plastic, Cosmetic and Reconstructive Surgeons and choose one of our expert Surgeons for Explant or Remove and Replace Breast Surgery (Removing Breast Implants)

 Dr Craig Rubinstein – Plastic and Cosmetic Surgeon

-Dr Geoff Barnett – Plastic and Reconstructive Surgeon
+Dr Geoff Barnett – Plastic and Cosmetic Surgeon

 Dr Richard Sackelariou – Plastic and Reconstructive Surgeon

 Dr Rebecca Wyten – Plastic and Cosmetic Surgeon

 The information we provide is of a general nature.
 For information in relation to your own situation, a consultation with a Surgeon is required.
 Phone us on 1300 264 811 to arrange to see one of our Melbourne or Sydney Plastic Surgeons to review your health and medical history and attain a surgical consultation and surgery quote.
 Visit our Disclaimer page for information on why results can vary from patient to patient.

 Further Reading about Breast Implant Removal